 *Stop in at Pieloch Pet Adoption Center to fill out an application in person.

 Please allow one week for your application to be processed.
 If accepted, you will be contacted to set up a phone interview.

 2) Phone interview with the Director of Community Engagement

 This is an opportunity for us to get to know you and discuss the details of your application as well as your goals as a volunteer!
 During this interview we will go over the volunteer opportunities we can offer that correspond with your availability and skills.
 If we are able to decide on a match, an onboarding date will be set for your first day of training!

 You will receive a follow-up email with detailed instructions for your first day of training including what to wear, where to report, and generally what to expect.
 The email will contain a link with the Volunteer Agreement and COVID-19 waiver, both of which need to be signed prior to your first day.
 Any volunteer onboarding materials necessary for your training such as videos or handbooks will also be included.

+A $10 one time Volunteer Fee will be due on the first day of training, this fee goes to cover the cost of your volunteer t-shirt which is considered your uniform.
 It is necessary to complete a number of training hours before volunteering on your own.
 This number varies depending on the volunteer role you are filling and can be anywhere from 2 hours for general cleaning to 12 hours for adoption counseling.
 Your training may be provided by a variety of people including the Director of Community Engagement, Animal Welfare Staff, and other seasoned volunteers.